Alaska Police Standards Council

 - Determine certification eligibility for all police, probation, and correctional officers and issue appropriate level of certificate.

-- Provide pre-employment polygraph and psychological testing for smaller agencies across the state of Alaska.
+- Provide smaller agencies across Alaska with assistance in obtaining pre-employment polygraph and psychological testing for officers.

-The Alaska Police Standards Council will hold its 124th General meeting at 8:00 am on Tuesday, December 6, 2016 at the Dimond Center Hotel, in Anchorage.
-The meeting will open at 8:00 am and immediately move into Executive Session.
-The General Meeting will reconvene approximately at 10:00 am.
-The agenda will include the director's report, status of misconduct invenstigations, and other administrative matters.
+The Alaska Police Standards Council will hold its 125th General meeting at 8:00 am on Wednesday, March 29, 2017 at the Anchorage Police Department Training Center, 3760 W. Dimond Blvd, Anchorage.
+The meeting will open at 8 am and immediately move into the Executive Session.
+The General Meeting will reconvene approximately at 10 am.
+The agenda will include the director's report, status of misconduct investigations, and other administrative matters.

-Individuals or groups with disabilities who require specific accomodations or alternative communication formats in order to participate, should contact the Alaska Police Standards Council office at 907-465-4378 by close of business on Tuesday, November 29, 2016 in order to allow time for staff to make the necessary arrangements.
+Individuals or groups with disabilities who require specific accommodations or alternative communication formats in order to participate, should contact the Alaska Police Standards Council office at 907-465-4378 by close of business on Monday, March 20, 2017 in order to allow time for staff to make the necessary arrangements.